Tillandsia bulbosa: Secrets of the Bulbous Air Plant

-It blooms with a deep violet, red or plum colour – bringing so much vibrancy and texture.
-Despite the chaotic, twisted leaves, the whole plant generally doesn’t grow beyond 4′ long; making it easy to incorporate into a variety of settings.
+It blooms with a deep violet, red, or plum color – bringing so much vibrancy and texture.
+Despite the chaotic, twisted leaves, the whole plant generally doesn’t grow beyond 4′ long, making it easy to incorporate into a variety of settings.

 Where to Buy Tillandsia bulbosa Air Plants